Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Constipation, another common problem during pregnancy, also leads to a further loss of tone.
 To avoid becoming constipated drink lots of water, exercise and remember to boost the fibre content of your diet.

-Kegel’s exercises use the same muscles as the ones which stop your urine from flowing.
-So the muscles used when ‘holding on’ or stopping are the ones you’ll be targeting.
+Kegel’s exercises use a similar group of muscles as the ones which stop your urine from flowing.
+So the muscles used when ‘holding on’ or stopping urine floware the ones you’ll be targeting.

 Women of all ages benefit from doing pelvic floor exercises every day.
-Try to get into the habit of associating certain activities with doing daily them.
+Try to get into the habit of associating certain activities with pelvic floor exercises.
 When waiting in a queue at the bank, in the car at a red light, or waiting to be served at the shops.
-It will not be obvious to anyone else what you are doing and it is unlikely you’ll break into a sweat.
+It will not be obvious to anyone else what you are doing, pelvic floor exercises are very discrete.

-Many women find Kegel’s exercises difficult to do in the first few weeks, especially if there has been some trauma from an episiotomy, perineal tear or generalised swelling and bruising.
+Many women find Kegel’s exercises difficult to do in the first few weeks after childbirth, especially if there has been some trauma from an episiotomy, perineal tear or generalised swelling and bruising.
 But it is important to start doing them shortly after birth even if you have had a caesarian delivery.

 Some women find it easier to do a set of Kegel’s exercises when they are sitting or lying down.
-If you have become used to doing pelvic floor exercises during your pregnancy, it will be much easier for you to resume them after birth.
+If you have become used to doing pelvic floor exercises during your pregnancy, it is likely to be easier for you to resume them after birth.

 Try to visualise the muscles which are supporting your vagina, anus and urethra and tighten them.
 If you are doing this effectively, you will be able to feel a pulling and lifting sensation throughout your pelvic floor.

 Your aim is to build up frequency and repetitions as you do sets of Kegel’s exercises and not aim to do too many at once.
-Like any other exercise programme, success lies with gradually building on what you can do, establishing what your personal threshold is and then maintaining it.
+Like any other exercise programme, success lies with gradually building on what you can do, establishing what your personal threshold may be and then improving it.